 For the 2017 competition, the award includes:

-o Roundtrip, advance booking coach tickets to International Conference location
+- Roundtrip, advance booking coach tickets to conference city

 - Standard lodging at the conference location during the conference, and

 In addition, the winning essays may be published by AIPN in the Advisor and will be eligible for publication in the Journal or World Energy Law and Business.